azhar-anas/datalyze/README.md

 ---

-## 🚀 Features
+## 🚀 Key Capabilities

-- **Data Import & Management**: Upload datasets in CSV or Excel format, with automatic data structure detection and data preview.
-- **Exploratory Data Analysis (EDA)**: Automated data profiling, missing value analysis, descriptive statistics, and interactive visualizations.
-Export EDA reports in `.html` format.
+1. Upload and preview **CSV/Excel files** up to **200 MB** with automatic schema detection and basic statistical reporting.
+2. Automatically generate advanced statistical reports, detect missing values, imbalanced data, correlation, and create visualizations.
-- **Data Cleaning & Feature Engineering**: Modify feature types, handle missing values, remove duplicates, detect outliers, and perform feature selection.
+3. Edit column data types, handle missing values, remove duplicates, and detect/remove outliers.
-- **Machine Learning & Model Optimization**: Configure datasets, train-test split, and normalization.
-Select regression or classification models, tune hyperparameters with the TPE method, and evaluate models.
-Export trained models in `.joblib` format.
+4. Rename, transform, delete, and encode specific columns for modeling.
+5. Train **regression** and **binary classification models** with scaling, train-test split, and hyperparameter tuning (manual or automated via the **Tree-structured Parzen Estimator (TPE)** algorithm).
+6. Download the optimized model as a **.pkl** file for reuse or deployment.
+7. Export **Exploratory Data Analysis reports** (HTML), data visualizations (images), and the cleaned dataset (CSV) for further analysis or presentation.

 ---